ThoughtWorks-DPS/lab-service-op-connect-server/README.md

 The 1password/v2 command line tool must be installed.

-If you want to experiment directly with the API (from your workstation), you can genereate your own token from the website.
+If you want to experiment directly with the API, you can genereate your own token from the website.

 **as bash parameter**
 ```